Sequani

 The Sequani were a Gallic tribe dwelling in the upper river basin of the Arar river (Saône), the valley of the Doubs and the Jura Mountains during the Iron Age and the Roman period.

 Name

-They are mentioned as Sequanos by Caesar (mid-1st c.
-BC) and Ammianus Marcellinus (4th c.
-AD), Sequanis by Livy (late 1st c.
-BC), Sēkoanoús (Σηκοανούς) by Strabo (early 1st c.
-AD), and as Sequani by Pliny (1st c.
+They are named as in Latin Sequani by Caesar (mid-1st c.
+BC), Livy (late 1st c.
+BC), Pliny (1st c.
+AD), and Ammianus Marcellinus (4th c.
+AD), and in Greek as Sēkoanoi (acc. Σηκοανούς) by Strabo (early 1st c.
 AD).

 The Gaulish ethnonym Sequani (sing.
 Sequanos) stems from the Celtic name of the Seine river, Sequana.
 This may indicate that their original homeland was located by the Seine.

 Geography

 The country of the Sequani corresponded to Franche-Comté and part of Burgundy.
 The Jura Mountains separated the Sequani from the Helvetii on the east, but the mountains belonged to the Sequani, as the narrow pass between the Rhone and Lake Geneva was Sequanian.
 They did not occupy the confluence of the Saône into the Rhone, as the Helvetii plundered the lands of the Aedui there.
 Extending a line westward from the Jura estimates the southern border at about Mâcon, but Mâcon belonged to the Aedui.
 Strabo says that the Arar separates the Sequani from the Aedui and the Lingones, which means that the Sequani were on the left, or eastern, bank of the Saône only.
 On the northeast corner the country of the Sequani touched on the Rhine.